BMaddy35/SafeTravel/README.md

 - Create a new agent in Dialogflow CX following the steps [here](https://cloud.google.com/dialogflow/cx/docs/quick/build-agent#create-agent)
 - To use this SafeTravel bot, import the file [exported_agent_SafeTravel2.blob](../main/exported_agent_SafeTravel2.blob) to the created agent following these [steps](https://cloud.google.com/dialogflow/cx/docs/quick/build-agent#optional_agent_import)
 - Try out the flow by clicking on **Test Agent** button on the top right of screen.
-Once the window opens, say "Hi" or "Hello"
+Once the window opens, say "Hi" or "Hello" (also refer Note)

 ### Data source